 Laughter aside, the simplicity and lameness of this kind of “research” raises question about what exactly qualifies for “science’ and “research”.
 By its very line of reasoning, and methodology, it’s simply called scaring people.
 And you don’t need “research” to prove it – it’s been known for millennia that scaring works.

-In the older times it was religion’s duty to mislead people and live off their fears; now it’s the so-called science, like this research, that makes money by scaring people.
+In the older times it was religion’s duty to live off people’s fears; now it’s the so-called science, like this research, that makes money by scaring people.
 And you can’t “think progress” if you are fed sugarcoated propaganda.
 To think clearly, you need to be free of fear as well as empowered enough to extensively question authority and its qualification as well as jurisdiction.